 The World Health Organization (WHO) estimates that one billion persons in the world live with some type of disability.
 According to WHO, about 80 per cent of persons with disabilities live in low-income countries.
 Disability appears in different forms and degrees, regarding physical, sensitive or mental aspects.
 Also, increasing life expectancy results in elder persons having reduced capabilities.
 Thus, it is likely that the number of persons with disabilities will continue to rise.

 The inclusion in society of persons with disabilities is a policy of Member States.
 The objective of such policy is to bring about the necessary conditions for persons with disabilities to enjoy the same opportunities in life as the rest of the population.
-The disabilities policy has evolved, and is not limited to basic healthcare, education of children with disabilities and rehabilitation of persons who have suffered disability during adulthood.
-The implementation of the disabilities policy has made urban infrastructure accessible, and has improved health and rehabilitation services for this group.
+The disabilities policy has evolved, making the urban infrastructure more accessible to this group of people and improving the health and rehabilitation services provided to them.
 Moreover, the principles of equal opportunity and non-discrimination are common policies of Member States.

-With respect to telecommunications, at the World Telecommunication Development Conference (Istanbul, 2002) Member States resolved, by Resolution 20 (Rev. Istanbul, 2002), that access to technologies, facilities and telecommunication services must be provided on a non-discriminatory basis.
+With respect to telecommunications, at the World Telecommunication Development Conference (Hyderabad, 2010) Member States resolved, by Resolution 20 (Rev. Hyderabad, 2010), that access to modern telecommunication/information and communication technology facilities, services and related applications must be provided on a non-discriminatory basis.

-Telecommunications/ICTs have been acknowledged as essential for social, cultural, economic, political and democratic development as well as exercising several fundamental rights.
-Within the World Summit on the Information Society (WSIS), both the Declaration of Principles and the Tunis Commitment emphasized the immense impact that telecommunications/ICTs have in almost every aspect of life and that they are considered an instrument for productivity, economic growth, employment generation, good government and dialogue between persons and nations.

-WSIS acknowledged that special attention should be given to the needs of elder persons and persons with disabilities.

-In recognition of the accessibility to telecommunications/ICT by persons with disabilities, the ITU Council approved the theme "Connecting people with disabilities: Telecommunications/ICT opportunities for all" for the World Telecommunication and Information Society Day (17May) in 2008.
+The United Nations General Assembly High-Level Meeting on the overall review of the implementation of the outcomes of WSIS acknowledged the need to address the specific information and communications technology challenges facing children, youth, persons with disabilities, older persons, indigenous peoples, refugees and internally displaced persons, migrants and remote and rural communities.

-On 13 December 2006, the United Nations General Assembly approved the Convention on the Rights of Persons with Disabilities (CRPD).
+On 13 December 2006, the United Nations General Assembly approved the Convention on the Rights of Persons with Disabilities (CRPD), which came into force on 3 May 2008.

-The CRPD was opened for signature on 30 March 2007 and, as of 16 February 2009, 137 countries had signed it, while 81 had signed the Optional Protocol.
-Of these, 48 had ratified the Convention and 28 the Optional Protocol.
 The CRPD establishes basic principles, and also a State's obligations to ensure equal access to telecommunications/ICTs, including Internet, by persons with disabilities.

-There is a lack of specific legal provisions governing telecommunication/ICT accessibility.
-Certain countries have anti-discriminatory laws or telecommunication laws.
-Some have legal provisions from a medical standpoint which considers disability as a "defect" rather than addressing disability with emphasis on ability and integration.
-Legal provisions should be available to turn good accessibility provisions into reality.

-It is also pertinent to mention that broadband access and usage are highly dependent on literacy and ICT literacy as well.
-The United Nations Educational, Scientific and Cultural Organization (UNESCO) estimates that 774 million people (around 11 per cent of world population) aged 15 and above worldwide are illiterate, i.e. they cannot read or write; and two-thirds of them, i.e. 493 million, are women.
-Among them, 52 per cent live in South and West Asia and 22 per cent in sub-Saharan Africa.

-Several issues encountered by both disability groups and illiterate groups of people have common solutions.
+In addition, Resolution 175 (Rev. Busan, 2014), of the Plenipotentiary Conference on telecommunication/information and communication technology accessibility for persons with disabilities and persons with specific needs, calls for the introduction of mechanisms to enhance the accessibility, compatibility and usability of telecommunication services, and encourages the development of applications enabling the use of such services on an equal basis with others.

+Lastly, attention should be drawn to Resolution 70 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly, on telecommunication/information and communication technology accessibility for persons with disabilities and persons with specific needs, which resolves that Telecommunication Standardization Sector study groups should consider aspects of universal design, non-discriminatory standards, service regulations and measures for all persons, especially persons with disabilities.

+It is also important to draw attention to the Model ICT Accessibility Policy Report, released by ITU in collaboration with G3ict in November 2014, which highlights a series of elements relevant to the development of policies on public access to ICTs, mobile communications, TV and video programmes, web access and public procurement.
+The report also recognizes the need for flexible legislative frameworks that foster equitable access to information and communication technologies for persons with disabilities in a constantly changing technological environment.

+In view of the foregoing, it is important to take into consideration the work and studies carried out by the Telecommunication Standardization Sector study groups, in particular Study Group 6 on multimedia coding, systems and applications, and the Radiocommunication Sector study groups, in particular Study Group 6 on the broadcasting service.

 1.1 Accessibility standards